photo © Michael Shaheen, 2013

 We ask that entries either recommend a short story, a collection or an anthology, or profile the life and writing of a short story author, and that they do not exceed 2,000 words.
 Judged anonymously, the Competition currently awards the winning writer £500, with two runner-up prizes of £100 each.

-* The 2017 Feature Writing Competition is now open for entries!*
+* The 2017 Feature Writing Competition results will be published in April*

 Below, we collect together the winning feature essays from previous years, since the Competition’s inception in 2012.

 ‘The Iron Which Pierces the Heart’ by Alex Coulton

 ‘An Epiphany in the Company of Alice Munro’ by Mary O’Donnell